viamrobotics/docs/docs/getting-started/high-level-overview.md

 ## SDKs

-While you can connect to a robot with gRPC directly, we provide SDKs to make this easier, and handle authentication and webRTC.
+While you can connect to a robot with gRPC directly, we provide SDKs to make this easier, and handle authentication and WebRTC.

 SDKs are used for:
 - writing your application code for building your robot to interact with the components and services